mgoddard/crdb-demos-fall-2020/README.md

 # crdb-demos-fall-2020

-Some demos and experiments using CockroachDB
+Some demos and experiments using CockroachDB.
+Requires the spatial features of CockroachDB (expected in v20.2).
+I am using `v20.2.0-alpha.3`.

 ## Indexing of computed columns